Stainless5792/joplin-note-tabs/README.md

 If you want to build the plugin by your own simply run `npm run dist`.

 ### Updating the plugin framework

-To update the plugin framework, run `npm run update`.
+Build with Docker `docker run --rm -it node:11 bash` To update the plugin framework, run `npm run update`.

 ## Changes